History of rail transport in the Central African Republic

 The history of rail transport in the Central African Republic is limited to a now closed short railway line, and two proposed railway projects that were not implemented.

 Zinga–Mongo railway

 The only railway line ever to be built on the territory of the present-day Central African Republic ran from Zinga, Lobaye to Mongo.
 It was just 7.5 km long, and was in operation from 1930 until about 1960, when it was destroyed in the turmoil of the struggle for independence.
-Following Thomas Kautzor, operation ended in 1962, when the construction of a 2.50 m deep channel to allow year-round navigation has finished after 13 years of work.
+Following Thomas Kautzor, operation ended in 1962, when the construction of a 2.50 m deep channel to allow year-round navigation was finished after 13 years of work.